cmcrow2/number_patterns/README.md

 ## Install Needed Dependencies

-You should only need matplotlib and pytest.<br>
+You should only need matplotlib.<br>
 `python3 -m pip install --user matplotlib`<br>
-`pip install -U pytest`

 ## Run the Program